Morning, Tuesday, 21st April 2020

 THIS EVENT IS CPD CERTIFIED

-- Improving diversity and representation across the sector.
+- Improving diversity and representation across the sector - including in management, governance, and other roles.

 Speakers and chairs